In the darkness is the light Surrender will win the fight This girl's walked through fire and ice But I come out on the other side Of paradise.

 This series provides examples of:

-Aborted Arc: With the departure of Cara deLizia in the third season, Fi's plot arc came to a premature end.
+Aborted Arc: With the departure of Cara deLizia in the third season, Fi's plot arc about her father in the afterlife and her brother living a past life as a knight (which Rebecca, the immortal girl, knows about since she lived long enough to see him) came to a premature end.
 For some reason, the individual arcs of all the other characters were dropped as well.

 All There in the Manual: The soweird.com tie-in website had transcripts of discussions between Bricriu and his boss.
 People who knew about these found out about plot information before it was revealed in the show.

 Ambiguously Human: In "Beeing There", there's a town of people who act like bees.
-It's never explained if they're bees who turned human or what.
-They just sell honey and entomb people in wax when they get agitated.
+It's never explained if they're bees who turned human or humans with bee-like mannerisms due to a genetic experiment.
+They just sell honey, buzz around, and entomb people in wax when they get agitated.

 Astral Projection: "Escape" features a girl who leaves her body to avoid overbearing parents.